Controlling nassella tussock

 While most seeds released annually last only one to two years on the ground, some can last much longer.
 It can take three-to-four years after a seed has germinated for a plant to grow large enough to be detectable.

-Read more about nassella tussock (Nassella trichotoma), where it originated, how to spot it, conditions it thrives and why it's a problem, on our managing plant pests webpage.
+Read more about nassella tussock (Nassella trichotoma), where it originated, how to spot it, conditions it thrives and why it's a problem.

 Get ahead of nassella tussock spread